Judy Woodruff: Awards

 In 2003, Woodruff was inducted into the Georgia Association of Broadcasters Hall of Fame.

 Personal life

 Woodruff is married to Al Hunt, a columnist and former reporter, and they live in Washington, D.C., with another residence in nearby Maryland.
 They met during a softball game between journalists and staff of the Carter presidential campaign in Plains, Georgia, in 1976.
-Their marriage took place on April 5, 1980, in St. Alban's Episcopal Church in Washington, D.C.
+Their wedding took place on April 5, 1980, in St. Alban's Episcopal Church in Washington, D.C.
 The couple has three children: Jeffrey (1981), Benjamin (1986), and Lauren (1989).
 Woodruff gave birth to Jeffrey about five hours after appearing on air.
 Jeffrey was born with a mild case of spina bifida, and became disabled and brain damaged after surgery in 1998, which caused Woodruff to reduce her workload at CNN.
 Lauren was adopted from Korea when she was four months old.